guardrails-ai/guardrails/docs/api_reference_markdown/schema.md

 ### Tuple `classtyping._TupleType`

+Deprecated alias to builtins.tuple.

-Tuple type; Tuple[X, Y] is the cross-product type of X and Y.
+Tuple[X, Y] is the cross-product type of X and Y.

 Example: Tuple[T1, T2] is a tuple of two elements corresponding to type variables T1 and T2.
 Tuple[int, float, str] is a tuple